jerryagenyi/pcr/ubuntu-server-complete-guide.md

    - Edit the file and add:
      ```powershell
      # Start WSL
-     wsl -d Ubuntu -u root service ssh start
+     wsl -d Ubuntu-24.04 -u root service ssh start
      # Optional: Start specific distribution if you have multiple
-     # wsl -d Ubuntu
+     # wsl -d Ubuntu-24.04
      ```

-2. **Create a Windows Task Scheduler Task** (more reliable method):
-   - Press `Win + R`, type `taskschd.msc` and press Enter
-   - Click "Create Basic Task" in the right panel
-   - Name it "Start WSL" and click Next
-   - Select "When I log on" and click Next
-   - Select "Start a program" and click Next
-   - In Program/script, enter: `powershell.exe`
-   - In Arguments, enter: `-ExecutionPolicy Bypass -File "C:\path\to\your\start-wsl.ps1"`
-   - Click Next, then Finish
+   - Note: This method is less reliable as it may not run with proper privileges

 ### Automatic Service Startup Within WSL